datskirp/intern_task1/README.md

 # Task 1.
-Iteration4: Basic App for user registration and authentication
+Iteration5: Basic catalog App

 The application was created for educational purpose.
-Allows a  user to register, login and access a restricted '/upload' page.
-Features include:
-* server side validation
-    * password to fit predefined rules
-    * password and email confirm fields to match their origins
-    * reload the page with invalid fields cleared
-    * error messages below each field
-    * success message if user was registered
-* user authentication
-  * provides access to restricted '/upload' page, if authorized
-  * allows only 3 login attempts (attempts reset after some time)
-  * blocks user by IP for customized time period after 3 failed attempts
-  * blocked IP gets logged in the database
-  * Remember me feature is implemented on Login page
-    * Customized time period
-    * randomly created two parts token (selector:validator(hashed))
-    * client token stored in a cookie, server token - in a database
-* file uploads validated for text and images only
-* logging of files uploaded
+The App displays catalog of different products.
+A user can add any product to a cart, go to cart, add some additional services specific to each product and get total price calculated.
+The cart was developed for guests and authenticated users.
+The cart allows a user to delete products, as well as services.

-#### MySQL database table:
+#### MySQL database tables:
 * users
     * id
     * email